keegan-he/project_ideas/README.md

 ![alt text](https://chatboten.com/wp-content/uploads/2017/03/gif-futurama-small-bender.gif "build itz")

-* Give weird get weird
+* Give weird get weird - user submits a link to something weird, user receives a link to something weird
-* This day in history
+* This day in history - display what happened in the past on this day
-* top songs chart (soundcloud / other music site), ability to filter by genre. possibly pull background information from wikipedia and display for artist.
+* Display top songs (soundcloud / other music site), ability to filter by genre. possibly pull background information from wikipedia and display for artist.
 * closest pizza place to address
 * create a community - each user that signs up has the ability to create a forum and add users to it to "create a community".
 * Top instagram posts of the day